santisbon/evstations/README.md

 ## Limitations
 * Station data including the available connector types is provided by the National Renewable Energy Laboratory at [NREL.gov](https://www.nrel.gov).
 It may differ from the data on Google and Apple maps.
 Check the station network's official website for more info.
 * Tested from Mastodon and Firefish accounts.
-It may or may not work from other Fediverse platforms.
+It may or may not work from other Fediverse platforms. *Update:* A recent issue in Firefish is preventing users from seeing replies from any account, including this bot.

 ## Technical Documentation